-MISSOURI REPORT CARD 2018
+MISSOURI REPORT CARD | 2019

-Missouri criminalizes child sex trafficking without requiring use of force, fraud, or coercion, and the trafficking law includes buyer, trafficker, and facilitator conduct.
+Missouri criminalizes child sex trafficking without requiring use of force, fraud, or coercion or third party control.
 Further, the definitions of abuse and neglect specifically include child sex trafficking.
-However, specialized services are not statutorily mandated, and the critical tool of wiretapping is not expressly permitted in trafficking investigations, handicapping law enforcement and prosecutors.
+However, specialized services are not statutorily mandated, and state law does not prohibit the criminalization of minors for the crime of prostitution.